RNolan19/TicTacToe-client/README.md

 User Stories

--As a user, I would like to be able to sign up easily.
+-As a user, I would like to be able to create an account and sign up easily.
--As a user, I would like to be able to sign in.
+-As a user, I would like to be able to sign in with ease.
 -As a user, I would to be able to change my password once signed in.
 -As a user, I would like to be able to start a new game once signed in.
 -As a user, I would like feedback when I make a valid or invalid move.